 Central Government has significant influence over the general operations of the Council.
 It is responsible for providing the statutory framework, within which the Authority operates, provides the majority of its funding in the form of grants and prescribes many of the transactions that the Council has with other parties.
-Grants received from government departments are set out in the subjective analysis in Note 7 on expenditure and income analysed by nature.
-Grant receipts outstanding at 31 March 2020 are also set out in Note 33.
+Grants received from Government departments are set out in the subjective analysis in Note 7 on expenditure and income analysed by nature.
+Grant receipts outstanding at 31 March 2021 are also set out in Note 33.

-Of the 59 Elected Members and 56 Chief and senior officers' posts, 58 Members and all 56 Officers have provided details of any 'related party transactions', as required by the latest Code of Practice.
+Of the 59 Elected Members (three of which were vacant at the time) and 56 Chief and senior officers' posts, 51 Members and all 56 Officers have provided details of any 'related party transactions', as required by the latest Code of Practice.
 There are no items declared that are material to the activities of the Council and its related parties apart from those details separately disclosed below.
 A number of Elected Members serve on community groups and associations who receive grants from the Council.
 All interests are declared in the Register of Members Interests.
 The Members have direct control over the financial and operating policies of the Council.
-The total of Members allowances for the 2019/20 financial year is shown in Note 13.
+The total of Members allowances for the 2020/21 financial year is shown in Note 13.

-The Council's Chief Accountant (Deputy Section 151 Officer), the Commercial and Legal Manager, and the Director of Adults & Communities are the Treasurer, the Chief Legal Officer and the Head of Paid Service respectively, for River Tees Port Health Authority.
-Five Members also hold positions on the Board of River Tees Port Health

-Authority.
-The Council's financial contribution to River Tees Port Health Authority for 2019/20 was £0.051 million.
+The Council's Chief Accountant, the Commercial and Legal Manager, and the Director of Adults & Communities are the Treasurer, the Chief Legal Officer and the Head of Paid Service respectively, for River Tees Port Health Authority.
+Five Members also hold positions on the Board of River Tees Port Health Authority.
+The Council's financial contribution to River Tees Port Health Authority for 2020/21 was £0.065 million.